-95 Home and community-based services (HCBS) provide opportunities for Medicaid beneficiaries to receive services in their own home or community rather than institutions or other isolated settings.
-These programs serve a variety of targeted populations groups, such as people with intellectual or developmental disabilities, physical disabilities, and/or mental illnesses.
-Quoted from, and for more information, see the Home and Community-Based Services webpage on Medicaid.gov website, a resource from the Centers for Medicare & Medicaid Services.
+96 Home and community-based services (HCBS) provide opportunities for Medicaid beneficiaries to receive services in their own home or community rather than institutions or other isolated settings.
+These programs serve a variety of targeted populations, such as people with intellectual or developmental disabilities, physical disabilities, and/or mental illnesses.
+Quoted from, and for more information, see <a href="https://doi.org/10.1001/jhtms://doi.org/10.

-96 The North Carolina Community Health Workers (CHW) section provides a dedicated area for community health workers and allies to access information at the local, state and national levels.
+97 The North Carolina Community Health Workers (CHW) section provides a dedicated area for community health workers and allies to access information at the local, state and national levels.
 It also serves as the home for the North Carolina CHW Alliance and a compendium of resources, events and news about opportunities for certification, core competency training and specialty training offerings.
 Quoted from, and for more information, see the Community Health Workers webpage on the North Carolina Department of Health and Human Services website.